LaaS, PaaS, CaaS, IaaS, FaaS, and SaaS

 The Most Popular Cloud Computing Services

-In this article, we’re going to walk you through some of the most popular cloud services – what they are, why they’re popular, and what to look out for when choosing between them.
+In this article, we’ll walk you through some of the most popular cloud services – what they are, why they’re popular, and what to look out for when choosing between them.

 What Is Licensing-as-a-Service (LaaS)?

-LaaS is first up on our list for popular cloud services.
+LaaS is first up on our list of popular cloud services.
 LaaS providers manage software licenses through web-based configurations.